The Search for Constrained Random Generators: Deductive Synthesis for Generators

 In most cases where the synthesizer inserts assumptions, they can be optimized away.
 For example, consider the following synthesized generator: { } Logically, this $\gen{assume}$ is not necessary.
 As written, the generator makes a choice and then fails if it happened to choose the right branch and $\mathit{lo} > \mathit{hi}$.
 But it could just as well check $\mathit{lo} \leq \mathit{hi}$ first and only choose the right branch if the check succeeds.
 Generalizing this observation, we design a set of {\em optimization rules} that rewrite generators to avoid failures; these appear in \autoref{fig:optrules}.
 The rule we need for the above case is rule (6), which rewrites a $\gen{pick}$ containing an $\gen{assume}$ to an if statement that checks the assumption before the choice.

 \begin{lemma}[Optimizations Correct] Rules (1)--(6) do not change the support of the generator. \end{lemma}

 These rules are not complete: they may still leave $\gen{assume}$s in the generator.
 For example, a $\gen{pick}$ with $\gen{assume}$s on both sides will still fail if both conditions are false.
-But, for most of the examples in \autoref{sec:evaluation}, they are enough to derive a generator that is assume-free. \ifafterdeadline \bcp{Discuss: Is there scope for adding more rules to get rid of more asserts?
-Or is this the limit of what we can do using simple rewrites?} \hg{Right now our optimizer is implemented as a literal pattern match against expressions, so changing it would require changing our code (i.e., end users can't extend it).
-But in principle, we could always add more rules, yes.}\bcp{And are there actual rules that would be useful to add?} \fi
+In some of these cases, a stronger optimizer may be able remove more assumes, but most $\gen{assume}$s left after optimization indicate fundamental backtracking in the algorithm that the synthesis process found.
+Happily, for the vast majority of the examples in \autoref{sec:evaluation}, they can derive a generator that is assume-free.

 This optimization procedure is critical for some of our most interesting examples, including the BST example that we introduced in \autoref{sec:overview}.
-When synthesizing a generator for BSTs, \impname uses \textsc{S-Choose$_\bot$} to pick a value for a node that is within the correct range, and then later the optimizer lifts bounds check out of the $\gen{assume}$ and into a less expensive check.
-This is why the generator that we synthesize for BST (roughly \code{genBSTUnfold} in \autoref{fig:bst-unfold}) has a check for \code{lo > hi} at the beginning.
+When synthesizing a generator for BSTs, \impname uses \textsc{S-ChoosePartial} to pick a value for a node that is within the correct range, and then later the optimizer lifts the bounds check out of the $\gen{assume}$ and into a less expensive check.
+This is why the generator that we synthesize for BST (roughly \code{genBSTUnfold} in \autoref{fig:bst-unfold}) checks \code{lo > hi}.